corrode/corrode.github.io/content/blog/sharp-edges-in-rust-std/index.md

 ```

 In the above scenario, cleanup tasks (such as flushing caches, closing files) might not get executed.
-So, even if you do nothing with the handle, it is still a best-practice to `join()` it.
+So, even if you do nothing with the handle, it is still a best practice to `join()` it.
 For more details on the topic, check out matklad's article: ["Join Your Threads"](https://matklad.github.io/2019/08/23/join-your-threads.html).

 In fact, there was a proposal to make [`std::thread::JoinHandle`](https://doc.rust-lang.org/std/thread/struct.JoinHandle.html) be `#[must_use]`, but it was ultimately [declined](https://github.com/rust-lang/rust/pull/48830) because it would produce too many warnings.